Make your own easy Glogg Recipe this winter season! A cup of Scandinavian spiced mulled wine will heat you up to the core.

 - Chai Pumpkin Spice Tea – Because the spices will keep you warm!

 - 1/8 cup Orange Liqueur *see Notes

 - 1 inch Ginger

 - 1/2 Teaspoon whole Cloves

 - 3 Green Cardamom pods

-- Optional: Raisins and sliced or peeled whole Almonds
+- peeled whole or sliced Almonds optional

 - Sugar or Honey to sweeten

 - Pour the red wine into a pot.
 Gradually warm up the red wine.
 Never boil mulled wine because the alcohol will evaporate (except if you want an alcohol-free mulled wine).
-You want the that the wine takes in the aroma of the spices.
+You want that the wine takes in the aroma of the spices.